crate/cratedb-guide/docs/feature/storage/index.md

 How CrateDB stores data using Lucene.

+tldr; CrateDB never needs explicit VACUUMs, manual compactions, or reindexing.
+The system maintains itself dynamically, which is a key advantage for always-on analytics environments where data never stops flowing in.

 :Append-only segments:

   A Lucene index is composed of one or more sub-indexes.
 A sub-index is called a segment,